A division of Lindsay for Health Inc.

 Q: Do you direct bill insurance companies?

 A: Yes, we direct bill several insurance companies.
-As of the last time updating this list (June 2019), we direct bill to: Blue Cross, Chamber of Commerce Group Insurance, CINUP, Claim Secure, Cowan, Desjardins Insurance, First Canadian, Green Shield Canada, Great-West Life, GroupHEALTH, GroupSource, Industrial Alliance, Johnson Inc., Johnston Group Inc., Manion, Manulife Financial, Maximum Benefit, SSQ Insurance, and Sun Life Financial.
+As of the last time updating this list (June 2022), we direct bill to: Alberta Blue Cross, BPA - Benefit Plan Administrators, Canada Life, Canadian Construction Workers Union, Chamber of Commerce Group Insurance, CINUP, Claim Secure, The Co-operators, Cowan, D.A.
+Townley, Desjardins Insurance, Equitable Life, First Canadian, GMS Carrier 49, GMS Carrier 50, Green Shield Canada, GroupHEALTH, GroupSource, Industrial Alliance, Johnson Inc., Johnston Group Inc., LiUNA Local 183, LiUNA Local 506, Manion, Manulife Financial, Maximum Benefit, Medavie Blue Cross, Nexgen Rx, RWAM Insurance Administrators, SSQ Insurance, Sun Life Financial, TELUS AdjudiCare, Union Benefits, and UV Insurance.

 Q: I was injured at work.
 Can you bill WCB?